side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/http/tests/inspector/resource-har-pages.md

-Tests conversion of Inspector's resource representation into HAR format.
+Tests conversion of Inspector’s resource representation into HAR format.